-Under the trust agreement, we have the obligation or, in some instances, the option to repurchase a mortgage loan from a pool.
-In each instance, the repurchase price will be the stated principal balance of the mortgage loan plus one month's interest at the pass-through rate for a fixed-rate loan or at the pool accrual rate for an ARM loan, as further described in the trust agreement.
-A repurchase of a mortgage loan from the pool will result in payment of principal on the certificates in the same manner as a borrower prepayment except that no share of any prepayment premium is payable in connection with the repurchase.
-Because many multifamily loan pools contain only one loan, a repurchase of the loan will cause the pool to be terminated and the proceeds to be paid to you.
+Under the trust agreement, we have the obligation or, in some instances, the option to purchase from a pool a mortgage loan or real estate acquired as a result of a default ("real estate owned property" or "REO property").
+Moreover, under certain conditions, we have the right to require a seller to purchase a mortgage loan from a pool.
+In each instance, the purchase price will be the stated principal balance of the mortgage loan plus one month's interest at the pass-through rate for a fixed-rate loan or at the pool accrual rate for an ARM loan, as further described in the trust agreement.
+A purchase of a mortgage loan from the pool will result in payment of principal on the certificates in the same manner as a borrower prepayment except that no share of any prepayment premium is payable in connection with the purchase.

-Mandatory Repurchases

-We are obligated under the trust agreement to repurchase a mortgage loan from a pool for certain reasons.
-The time period in which we must repurchase the loan may vary depending upon the reason for the repurchase.
+Mandatory Purchases.
+We are required as issuer of the certificates to purchase a mortgage loan or REO property from a pool for the reasons specified below.
+The time period within which we must purchase the loan or REO property may vary depending upon the reason for the purchase.

-First, for the following reasons, we must repurchase the affected loan from a pool as soon as practicable:
+First, if any of the following events occurs, we must purchase, or cause the seller to purchase, the affected mortgage loan from a pool as soon as practicable: